-Insects pollinate plants and are an important part of the food chain and extremely valuable to science – and that is far from everything.
+Insects pollinate plants are an important part of the food chain and are extremely valuable to science – and that is far from everything.

 The insect population is steadily decreasing dramatically.
 We humans are taking away the natural habitat of insects by taking up more and more space as we grow.
 In addition, we kill the small animals with insect repellents and pollute the populations several times.
 More than 30% of the insect species in their population are already endangered.
 Nearly 5% are considered extinct.
 Nature conservation organisations counted 80% fewer insects in parts of Germany than they did about 30 years ago.
 Comparable developments can be found in Austria and Switzerland.

 We must therefore work for reduced and more conscious insect control and create insect-friendly habitats.

 INSECT RESPECT® means taking the question of the value of insects seriously and acting accordingly.
 We are the world’s first quality mark for ecologically balanced control.
 On products, the quality mark guarantees that a compensation area has been created to promote biodiversity.